 Accepting children for where they are, establishing their capacity for growth and then working diligently to find that possibility is essential.
 As with all other traits, the two mixing factors need to be realized and considered when working with children.
 You may want to consider developing a “grit” inventory in which children have the opportunity to share and reflect on their perception of their personal grit.

-To help your students develop toughness, I suggest that you verbalize how grit manifests itself in people’s lives and offer examples of where a person make a conscious decision to “hang in there” and triumph in the end.
+To help your students develop toughness, I suggest that you verbalize how grit manifests itself in people’s lives and offer examples of where a person makes a conscious decision to “hang in there” and triumph in the end.

 This is best told through story, especially because children have a natural inclination to enjoy an exciting tale or two.
 For the older child, a teacher may want to look at the adventures of Ernest Shackleton or read excerpts from “Unbroken,” Laura Hillenbrand’s excellent book of heroism during World War II.